Pit Bull Training – 9 Tips for Success

 Chaining and tethering are both terrible for dogs.

 If you, as dog owners or as a dog trainer need a boundary, get a kennel run that you can use for toileting purposes or take your dog for a walk to do his business.

 Contrary to popular belief, dogs do not need to be outside for hours on end to be happy.

 They go outside, do their business and then want to come back into the house to rejoin the family.
 And, I am perfectly content with that.

 Also, I do not leave my dogs outside if I am not home.
 I don’t want them to develop chasing, barking or other habits while I am gone.

 If you absolutely have to tether, go out to monitor your dog while he is outside.
 Remember, dogs can also suffocate themselves if they are left on tethers or chains.

 Aggression incites aggression, I love saying that, as I believe it encapsulates the exact meaning.

-A friend of mine also use to have a saying “Aggression is the first resource of the incompetent.”
-Meaning when you are frustrated you should use your mind and not your body to deal with the situation.
+A friend of mine used to have a saying, “Aggression is the first resource of the incompetent.”
+Meaning when you are frustrated, you should use your mind and not your body to deal with the situation.